Comparing Fractions

 Determining which of two fractions is greater, less, or equal using common denominators, benchmarks, or cross-multiplication.

-Why is Comparing Fractions important?
+What is the Comparing Fractions formula?

 How Comparing Fractions Connects to Other Ideas